-Your doctor may prescribe a medicine called a muscle relaxant.
+Your provider may prescribe a medicine called a muscle relaxant.
 Despite its name, it does not work directly on muscles.
 Instead, it works through your brain and spinal cord.

-This medicine is often given along with over-the-counter pain relievers to relieve the symptoms of back pain or muscle spasm.
+This drug is often given along with over-the-counter pain relievers to relieve the symptoms of back pain or muscle spasm.

 Examples of muscle relaxants include:

 Side effects of muscle relaxants are common and include drowsiness, confusion, nausea, and vomiting.

 These medicines can be habit-forming.
 Talk to your provider before using these drugs.
 They may interact with other medicines or make certain medical conditions worse.

 Do not drive or operate heavy machinery while taking muscle relaxants.
 Do not drink alcohol while taking these drugs.